Kenosha County, Wisconsin Property Taxes

 Property Tax Rates Across Kenosha County, Wisconsin

-Local government entities set tax rates, which can vary widely within a state.
-This is because each county annually estimates its required budget to provide services and divides that by the total value of all taxable property within its jurisdiction, resulting in the property tax rate.
-While votes and laws are involved in setting tax rates and budgets, this is the annual process in a nutshell.
+Local government entities set tax rates, which vary widely across Kenosha County.
+Each year, the county estimates its budget for public services and divides that total by the assessed value of all taxable property within its jurisdiction.

 Our median effective property tax rate (tax bill ÷ assessor's market value) accounts for exemptions and deductions, making it more accurate than the general median tax rate, which is the midpoint of statutory rates before adjustments.